2022 Pakistan floods: Gilgit-Baltistan

-23 people died, four are missing, and floods badly affected the Karakoram Highway.
+23 people died, four were missing, and floods badly affected the Karakoram Highway.
 Roads were closed for traffic at several places due to landslides.
 The districts of Ghizer, Nagar, Diamer, Ghanche, and Astore were the worst affected.
 420 homes were destroyed and 740 were damaged due to floods and landslides.
 Meanwhile, the S-1 Strategic Highway also suffered erosion due to high water flows in the Indus River.
 The Ishkoman Valley Road was cut off at Gutkash due to flooding in the Ishkoman River.
 A bridge at Chhorbat in Ghanche District was also flooded.
 Valley roads and two bridges in Nagar District were swept away by floods.
-There are also reports of damage in Khanar and Bonar in Diamer District.
+There were also reports of damage in Khanar and Bonar in Diamer District.
 As of 26 August, most parts of the villages in Ghizer were destroyed by the flood.
-Among these are Buber Valley, Gahkuch, and Gulmuti.
-Residents were asked to evacuate the flood-affected areas.
-River levels are rising to an extremely dangerous height.
+Among these were Buber Valley, Gahkuch, and Gulmuti.
+Residents were asked to evacuate the flood-affected areas as river levels rose to an extremely dangerous height.

 Punjab

 In Punjab, 223 people died and 3,858 others suffered injuries.
-In Taunsa Sharif, many settlements were submerged in floodwater.
-In the historical town of Mangadotha, west of Taunsa Sharif, hundreds of houses and livestock were swept away by flood waters.
-1780000 acres of farmland were also lost.
+In Taunsa, many settlements were submerged in floodwater.
+In the historical town of Mangadotha, west of Taunsa, hundreds of houses and livestock were swept away by flood waters.
+1780000 acres of crops and orchids were also impacted.
 Residents of communities adjacent to flooded rivers began to evacuate, with most families moving away.
 Most of the families have moved to safer places on foot and camels while carrying only essential supplies as roads and bridges were washed away.

 Azad Kashmir

-48 people died by flooding in Pakistan administred Kashmir.
+48 people died by flooding in Azad Kashmir.
 On 31 July, in Poonch District, ten people died and four were injured when a roof collapsed on top of them.
 Five tourists from Mianwali were swept away and later confirmed to have been killed in Neelum Valley on 19 August.